-The 120-hour Bachelor of General Studies is composed of the following components:
+The 120-hour Bachelor of General Studies degree is composed of the following components:

 In this section of the degree, the word “electives” can be a bit deceiving.
 These classes that you elect (electives) are designed to enrich (enrichment) you in different groups of subjects.
-We call those groups of subjects: Blocks.
-(Arts/Humanities, Natural Sciences, Behavioral Sciences, Applied Sciences, Applied Sciences-Business).
+We call those groups of subjects "blocks."
+(Arts & Humanities, Natural Sciences, Behavioral Sciences, Applied Sciences, Business Studies).

 Once you decide where your interests lie, or what you want to major in, you choose one of your three (3) Enrichment Blocks as your major (concentration area).